wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/12-Cron/02-Scheduling-WP-Cron-events.md

     // event logic here
 }
 ```

+This action is not an existing WordPress action, but one that you will create for the purposes of scheduling a WP-Cron event.

 For the purposes of this event, just add a simple log message to the callback function: